Peptides

 Critical Caveat

-Over 80% of all BPC-157 research comes from one group (Sikiric, Zagreb).
+The majority of BPC-157 research comes from Dr. Predrag Sikiric's group at the University of Zagreb[1].
 Well-conducted studies, but lack of broad independent replication is a significant limitation.

 Human Data